THAW provides hope and heat for those struggling this winter. Click below to hear their stories.

+THAW, an independent 501(c)(3) non-profit organization, distributes assistance to vulnerable Michigan residents through 56 agency partners and a series of annual mobile processing events.
 The number of households that need utility assistance continues to grow each year.
-Last year THAW distributed over $14 million in energy assistance to 15,000 Michigan households, and we could not have done that without your help.
+Last calendar year THAW distributed more than $12 million in utility assistance to over 10,000 Michigan households, and we could not have done that without your help.

-Since its inception in 1985, THAW has distributed more than $125 million in assistance to more than 175,000 Michigan households.
+Since its inception in 1985, THAW has distributed over $180 million in assistance to more than 240,000 Michigan households.

 Why We Help